 Griffith Observatory is open six days a week and closed on Mondays.
-It’s free to enter the park, but Samuel Oschin Planetarium Shows charge $7 for adults, $5 for seniors and students, and $3 for kids 5012 years old to see the performances.
+It’s free to enter the park, but Samuel Oschin Planetarium Shows charge $7 for adults, $5 for seniors and students, and $3 for kids 5 to 12 years old to see the performances.

 Location: San Francisco

-You can directly walk on the orange bridge’s sidewalks during daylight hours, savoring in the busyness of the bridge and the scenic views of the San Francisco Bay and the Pacific Ocean.
+You can directly walk on the Orange Bridge’s sidewalks during daylight hours, savoring the busyness of the bridge and the scenic views of the San Francisco Bay and the Pacific Ocean.
 Wheelchairs and bicycles are allowed, but skateboards, rollerblades, and roller skates are prohibited.
 There are vista points along the bridge’s length – be sure to stop by these points for the most breathtaking scenic views you’ll ever see!

 Location: San Francisco

 Lombard Street’s uniqueness is enough to pique your interest and pay a visit!
 This is the “crookedest street in the world” with eight hairpin turns on a steep one-block section.
 Try driving through the street or come for a walk on the street sides!
+This is one of the fun things to do in California for cheap.
 Bright flowers and lush greens add to the whimsical charm of this iconic one-way street.

-Finding the Right Rental Property Near Cheap Things to Do in California
+Finding the Right Rental Property Near Cheap Destinations in California

 A great trip to California won’t be complete without a comfortable haven in the form of a vacation rental home.
 So, head over to Rental Trader to search, negotiate, reserve, and book the right rental property near your Californian destinations!